-- achievement/behavior.
-Wraparounds included health insurance, childcare, and earnings supplements. - CEO (NY): Helped formerly incarcerated; led to lower recidivism rates, especially among those recently released from prison. - TANF-EF: Quickly placed thousands into subsidized jobs during Great Recession with simple eligibility criteria and a streamlined hiring process. - HHS' STED: Programs evaluated led to increased earnings and employment, even after program period, such as with TSE Program in L.A.
-County.
+- CEO (NY): Helped formerly incarcerated; led to lower recidivism rates, especially among those recently released from prison. - TANF-EF: Quickly placed thousands into subsidized jobs during Great Recession with simple eligibility criteria and a streamlined hiring process. - HHS' STED: Programs evaluated led to increased earnings and employment, even after program period, such as with TSE Program in L.A.
+County. - DOL's ETJD: Increased earnings of people returning from prison and low-income noncustodial parents by as much as \$2,000 to \$3,000 over a year.